Pakeeza1508/db-project-sem5/README.md

     ```
     Alternatively, use your MongoDB Atlas connection string for `MONGODB_URI`.

-2. With `netlify dev` running, open these URLs once to seed:
+2. With `netlify dev` running, open these URLs **once** to seed:
     - Seed cities: `http://localhost:8888/.netlify/functions/seedCityCosts`
     - Seed trending destinations: `http://localhost:8888/.netlify/functions/seedTrendingDestinations`
+    - **Seed exchange rates**: `http://localhost:8888/.netlify/functions/seedExchangeRates` (NEW)

-If you see a message like “Cities already seeded”, your database is ready.
+If you see a message like "Cities already seeded", your database is ready.

+**Note**: Exchange rates are stored in MongoDB for easy management.
+You can update them anytime via:
+   - Manual update: `POST` to `/.netlify/functions/updateExchangeRates` with JSON payload
+   - Fetch current: `GET` `/.netlify/functions/getExchangeRates`

 ## ☁️ Deployment